Potted Peppers For A Winter Harvest: 5 Easy Tips

 A few days to a week after pollinating the flower, you’ll seed a tiny green fruit beginning to grow.
 Success!!

 The fruit is ready for harvest once it has reached its mature size.
-That could be 2″ long for a ‘Lunchbox’ pepper or 5″ for one of the larger bells.
+That could be 2″ long for a ‘Lunchbox’ pepper, 5″ for one of the larger bells, or 8″ for ‘Jimmy Nardello’.
 A mature fruit tastes sweeter than an immature fruit, but they’re both edible.

 Wait another 2-3 weeks, and the fruit will change color.
-Red, orange, and yellow ripe peppers have quite a bit more vitamin C and beneficial antioxidants than the green ones.
+Small sweet peppers and hot peppers turn color a bit earlier than the larger bells.
+Red, orange, and yellow ripe peppers have more vitamin C and beneficial antioxidants than the green ones.

 Use pruners to harvest the peppers.
 Snapping the fruit sometimes results in part of the branch going with it.